paslandau/paslandau.github.io/source/_drafts/structuring-a-docker-setup-for-php-projects.md

 ````
 FROM ...

-# path to the directory where the Dockerfile lives
+# path to the directory where the Dockerfile lives relative to the build context
-ARG SERVICE_DIR="./"
+ARG SERVICE_DIR="./service"

 # get the scripts from the build context and make sure they are executable
-COPY ${SERVICE_DIR}/../.shared/scripts/ /tmp/scripts/
+COPY .shared/scripts/ /tmp/scripts/
 RUN chmod +x -R /tmp/scripts/

 # add users